-We begin our trek with a seven hours drive from Kathmandu following the Soti Khola to Arughat.
+We begin our trek with a seven hours drive from Kathmandu, following the Soti Khola to Arughat.
 Then climb up the upper Budi Gandaki River Valley through the unexplored countryside.
 Mostly inhabited by the Tibetan community past villages such as Chhokangparo.
 The region offers a totally unspoiled culture and tradition along with a fabulous mountain view.
-We also pass through the alpine forests, glacial rivers, and enjoy the warm hospitality of ethnic people.
+We also pass through the alpine forests, glacial rivers, enjoying the warm hospitality of ethnic people.
 Cross over the lower Buri Gandaki regions of Liding, Machhakhola, Jagat, and Philim.

 Day 1: Arrive in Kathmandu